marcelarie/hacker-news-api/DOCU.md

 1.1 **Root call**

-The root of the API returns the first page of Hacker News, that will be the top 30 news in that instant, in a array of objects.
+The root of the API returns the first page of Hacker News, that will be the top 30 news in that instant, in an array of objects.

 `GET` to `http://localhost:8080/`